 Every location has enforced security systems, and local staff have developed close relationships with local police.
 The Centers receive regular updates from the local U.S. Embassy or Consulate regarding U.S. citizen safety and in the event of an emergency, there are 24/7 hotlines to further support both staff and students on the ground.

-Review a general overview of the Global Players Emergency Action Plan.
-Additionally, program-specifics and protocol varies in accordance with our partners abroad.
+Download Global Players Emergency Procedures.
+Additionally, program-specific protocol varies in accordance with our partners abroad.